aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 This document will make no reference to specific Government of Canada departments.
 Where naming is required (e.g. in domain names), this document will use a placeholder name as needed; e.g. `dept.gc.ca`.

 ### 1.5 Relationship to AWS Landing Zone
 AWS Landing Zone is an AWS Solution designed to deploy multi-account cloud architectures for customers.
-The Accelerator Architecture draws on design patterns from Landing Zone, and re-uses several concepts and nomenclature, but it is not directly derived from it.
-An earlier internal release of the Accelerator Architecture presupposed the existence of an AWS Landing Zone in the Organization; this requirement has since been removed as of release `vTODO`.
+The *AWS Secure Environment Architecture* draws on design patterns from Landing Zone, and re-uses several concepts and nomenclature, but it is not directly derived from it.
+An earlier internal release of the *AWS Secure Environment Architecture* presupposed the existence of an AWS Landing Zone in the Organization; this requirement has since been removed as of release `v1.1.0`.

 <a name="AccountStructure"/>

 ## 2. Account Structure

 AWS accounts are a strong isolation boundary; by default there is zero control plane or data plane access from one AWS account to another.
 AWS Organizations is a service that provides centralized billing across a fleet of accounts, and optionally, some integration-points for cross-account guardrails and cross-account resource sharing.
-The Accelerator Architecture uses these features of AWS Organizations to realize its design.
+The *AWS Secure Environment Architecture* uses these features of AWS Organizations to realize its design.

 ## Accounts

-The Accelerator Architecture includes the following AWS accounts.
+The *AWS Secure Environment Architecture* includes the following AWS accounts.

 Note that the account structure is strictly a control plane concept - nothing about this structure implies anything about the network design or network flows.